ahmad-masud/dkvs/README.md

 ## Run a 3-node example

-Use the CLI under `examples/raft_cluster` (as shown in Quick Start).
+Use the CLI under `_examples/raft_cluster` (as shown in Quick Starts).
 Build the single executable and start three terminals with unique `-id`, `-raft-addr`, `-grpc`, and `-data` paths.
 Start followers first, then the bootstrap leader.
 On Windows, prefer the executable method shown above over `go run`.

 ---